We have a strong legal vision.

 Attorney at Law and Founding Member

 Jason was raised in a multicultural bilingual home.
-As the son of an immigrant, Jason has always felt a close affinity with the immigrant community and took interest in advancing the causes of underrepresented members of society.
-In time, Jason found the practice of law to afford a great opportunity to positively impact the lives of his fellow citizens and non-citizens.
+As the son of an immigrant, Jason has always felt a close affinity with the immigrant community and taken on the challenge of advancing the causes of underrepresented members of society.
+Jason believes the practice of law affords a great opportunity to positively impact the lives of his fellow citizens and non-citizens.

-Jason graduated cum laude from Gonzaga University School of Law in 2013.
-While enrolled at Gonzaga University, he served as the President of the Hispanic Law Caucus and as an Associate Editor on the Law Review.
+Jason graduated from Brigham Young University in 2009 with a Bachelor of Arts in International Relations and graduated cum laude from Gonzaga University School of Law in 2013.
+While in law school he served as the President of the Hispanic Law Caucus and as an Associate Editor on the Law Review.
 His article, Michigan v.
 Bryant: The Ghost of Roberts and the Return of Reliability, was published in the Gonzaga Law Review in 2011.

 You can connect with Jason on LinkedIn.